Find out how your age affects your nutritional needs, and what you should be eating for a healthy, balanced diet...

 Fibre - Make sure that your diet includes lots of fibre-rich foods such as wholegrains, oats, fruits, vegetables, beans and lentils.
 A small glass of prune juice in the morning may alleviate constipation.

-Vitamin B12 - Ensure that you include plenty of foods rich in B12 such as meat, fish, eggs, dairy products and fortified breakfast cereals all contain vitamin B12.
+Vitamin B12 - Ensure that you include plenty of foods rich in B12 such as meat, fish, eggs, dairy products and fortified breakfast cereals.
 Check with your GP if you are concerned about your vitamin B12 levels.

-Vitamin D - Small amounts of vitamin D are found in eggs and oil-rich fish as well as fortified foods such as spreads.
+Vitamin D - Small amounts of vitamin D are found in foods such as eggs and oil-rich fish as well as fortified foods such as spreads.
 Vitamin D can also be made by the action of sunlight on the skin so when the weather is warm, expose your arms and face to the sun for at least 20 minutes a day.
+During the autumn and winter months, your diet becomes an important source of vitamin D because the sun isn't strong enough for the body to make vitamin D. As it is difficult to achieve adequate vitamin D from food, most people would benefit from a supplement containing 10 micrograms of vitamin D during these months.
+Speak to your GP or health practitioner if you are concerned about your vitamin D needs.

 Jo Lewin works as a Community Nutritionist and private consultant.
 She is a Registered Nutritionist (Public Health) registered with the UKVRN.
 Visit her website at www.nutrijo.co.uk or follow her on Twitter @nutri_jo.